mjut/trailmap/README.md

 https://mjut.github.io/trailmap/trailmap.html

 Work in progress.
 This is to generate a map with multiple gpx-files.
-With code from @ibrierley !!
-Chers!!
+With code from @ibrierley <3

 ---